LienM/recpack/doc/source/guides.create_algorithm.rst

 plumbing for your algorithm to fit within the recpack evaluation framework so that you can focus on what really matters: the algorithm itself!

-We will explain when and how to use these base classes by means of four example algorithms.
+We explain when and how to use these base classes by means of four example algorithms.

 After reading through these examples you should be able to